 I have read the dumb argument and reason for hating Raja Man Singh: he fought against Maharana Pratap in the Battle of Haldighati.
 The fact is that the relationship between the two Rajput houses has always been sweet.
 Even Raja Man Singh’s grandson Maha Singh was married to the daughter of Maharana Pratap’s Brother.
-And, here’s the good part the Kanyadan was done by Maharana Pratap himself.
 The son born of this wedding between Damyanti Kumari of Mewar and Maha Singh of Amer was Mirza Raja Jai Singh I.

 Pic: Maharana Pratap of Mewar and Raja Man Singh of Amer